myungseokang/gorending/README.md

 Example
 ---
-If you want to see 5 repositories about golang in Github trending, type like below.
+If you want to see 5 repositories about golang in Github trending, type like below;

 ```shell
 $ gorending --lang go --count 5